sindresorhus/is/readme.md

 The most common mistakes I noticed in these modules was using `instanceof` for type checking, forgetting that functions are objects, and omitting `symbol` as a primitive.

+## For enterprise

+Available as part of the Tidelift Subscription.

+The maintainers of @sindresorhus/is and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+[Learn more.](https://tidelift.com/subscription/pkg/npm--sindresorhus-is?utm_source=npm-sindresorhus-is&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Related

 - [ow](https://github.com/sindresorhus/ow) - Function argument validation for humans